tawebbcn/bcn-webdev-checklists/labs/m1/lab-javascript-clue.md

   - I1: store the given data into objects and put them into diferent arrays depending on each type
   - I2: pick one object of each array randomly
   - I3: display the result
-## Issues:
-  - Super fast exercise
-## Purposal:
-  - add another iteration: search by field, order by name.
 ## Good practices:
   - keep the structure organised
   - don't put comma after the last property of the object
   - indentation
   - spacing
   - naming

+## Issues:
+  - Super fast exercise
+## Suggestion:
+  - add another iteration: search by field, order by name.
 ## Typos:
   - starter code has `drOrchid` with `frst_name` and `lst_name`
   - jastime test i3